twolodzko/tfmf/README.rst

 This package implements ``MatrixFactorizer`` class for collaborative filtering using matrix factorization with implicit (Hu et al, 2008) and explicit ratings (Koren et al, 2009, Yu et al, 2012).
-The ``MatrixFactorizer`` class works with sparse data (scipy.sparse_ matrices) and should be able to scale due to using TensorFlow_ backend.
+The ``MatrixFactorizer`` class works with sparse data (scipy.sparse_ matrices) and uses TensorFlow_ as a workhorse.
 The trained models can be easily saved and restored.

 Example
 -------